swiss-transplant-cohort-study/3LC-user-manual/docs/source/organ.rst

 Pharmacological Treatment of Complications After Liver Transplantation
 -------------------------------------------------------------------------

 In cases where a patient develops a complication such as an anastomotic biliary stricture (AS), resulting in severe symptoms like intense pruritus, pharmacological treatment may be initiated.
 Medications (e.g. cholestyramine or bezafibrate) can be prescribed to alleviate the symptoms.

-This treatment should be documented in the organ section as ‘pharmacological treatment’ related to the complication ‘Anastomotic biliary stricture (AS)’.
+This treatment should be documented in the **organ section** as ‘*pharmacological treatment*’ related to the complication ‘*Anastomotic biliary stricture (AS)*’.
 (Discussed with N. Müller on 20.05.2025)

 Kidney